uni-ts/uni-ts/docs/docs/result/getting-started.md

 ### Functional Composition

 You can also use a more functional style by composing functions together.
-This approach helps you to focus on only one path (success or error) at a time, handling the second one automatically.
+This approach helps you focus on only one path (success or error) at a time, handling the second one automatically.

 > [!NOTE] 📦 Additional package required
 > To use this approach, you need to install `@uni-ts/composition` or some other library that provides function composition utilities.